rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `transferFrom(address from, address to, uint256 tokenId)`
 - `nestTransfer(address from, address to, uint256 tokenId, uint256 destinationId)`

-Resource and reference management functions should also be implemented using:
+Asset and reference management functions should also be implemented using:

-- `_addResourceEntry(ExtendedResource calldata resource, uint64[] calldata fixedPartIds, uint64[] calldata slotPartIds)`
+- `_addAssetEntry(ExtendedAsset calldata asset, uint64[] calldata fixedPartIds, uint64[] calldata slotPartIds)`
-- `_addResourceToToken(uint256 tokenId, uint64 resourceId, uint64 overwrites)`
+- `_addAssetToToken(uint256 tokenId, uint64 assetId, uint64 overwrites)`
 - `_setValidParentForEquippableGroup(uint64 equippableGroupId, address parentAddress, uint64 slotPartId)`

 Any additional functions supporting your NFT use case and utility can also be added.
 Remember to thoroughly test your